 Back to the TU Delft AULA for another TEDxDelft.
 Read more about the 2015 TEDxDelft event.

-I won’t give this one a number as though a live event, it is a much smaller one.
+I won’t give these a number as though a live event, it is a much smaller one.
 Still some high quality talks though, read more about TEDxDelftSalon here.

 5. 2015 TEDxDelftWomen (29/5/15)